miluthedog/reinforcement/README.md

 - **`train<name>.ipynb`**: Manages the training process.

 ## 1. Flappy Bird
 Implemented similar-structure models with A2C and PPO algorithms.
-Both models performed similarly (no significant changes), and stopped learning around an average score of 7 (15,000 episodes).
+Both models performed similarly (no significant changes), and stopped learning around an average score of 4, peaked 17 (15,000 episodes).
 The issues may be accused from feature engineering.
 - **A2C (Advantage Actor-Critic)** using `tf.keras` </br>
 > First 3000 episodes train on A2C </br>